Kodutzu/BucherShot_Proj_ds/README.md

 ## Installation

-1. Download The Repository, Unzip it!
+1. Download The Repository and unzip it!
 2. Then Search Buckshot.py and Open it in your IDE!
 3. Then Go to Terminal and type -: `pip install -r requirements.txt`
 4. And Then Finally Type -: `python buckshot.py` in Terminal - (Basically run the program)

 ## **How to Play Buckshot Mini**

-Here’s a step-by-step guide to help you play your mini version of Buckshot Roulette:

----

 ### **Objective**:
 Survive the round while strategically managing your decisions.
 Either shoot yourself or the opponent (Bot) and hope the shell is a blank.
 The last player standing wins.